 A few other notable Montreal restaurants that New Yorkers would appreciate are Joe Beef, Liverpool House, Vin Papillon, Le Serpent, Le Filet, Hoogan & Beaufort, Le Diplomate, Moleskine and Le Fantome.

 Treat Yourself With A Massage While You’re Away

 Need to relieve your pent up stresses and unwind after a tiring, stressful week in New York City?
 Put your mind at ease at Le Penthouse in Montreal.
 This five-star gentleman’s parlor offers its guests a truly unique massage experience that is simply unforgettable.
 Relax in one of their private and luxurious suites, and enjoy some uninterrupted personal attention from one of their glamorous hostesses.
 Le Penthouse is the most decadent relaxation haven north of the border that you absolutely must try.

-Montreal is a quick hop, skip and a jump from NYC.
+Montreal is a quick hop, skip, and jump from NYC.
 There are many direct flights from New York City that will get you there in just over an hour.
 If you’d rather drive, grab your passport and head north on I-87 to the Canadian Border.
-The drive takes about 6-hours, depending on the border traffic.
-If you prefer trains, Amtrak will take you from Penn Station to Montreal in a little more than 10-hours.
+The drive takes about 6 hours, depending on the border traffic.
+If you prefer trains, Amtrak will take you from Penn Station to Montreal in a little more than 10 hours.